MISTER-H18/dotfiles/README.md

 # dotfiles.sh
-This is my current personal configuration for my Linux desktop. :technologist:
+:technologist: This is my current personal configuration for my Linux desktop. :penguin:

 ## Installation